DIPlib/diplib/src/documentation/workplan.md

     - alternating sequential open-close filter (3 versions: with structural opening, opening by reconstruction, and area opening)

-- Dilation/erosion by a rotated line is currently implemented by first skewing the image, applying the filter along rows or columns, then skewing back.
-We can add a 2D-specific version that operates directly over rotated lines.
-The diamond structuring element can then be decomposed into two of these operations.
-We can also add approximations of the circle with such lines.

 - We're also lacking some other morphological filters:
     - hit'n'miss, where the interval is rotated over 180, 90 or 45 degrees.
     - thinning & thickening, to be implemented as iterated hit'n'miss.